 It is no longer a secret that official India had abandoned Gandhi’s philosophy upon gaining independence.
 However, there are many at the grassroots level, young and old, who are still inspired by his philosophy and have put it into action to bring about a qualitative change in the Indian society.
 Many have started projects to bring solace to the poor of whom there are more than 500 million in India.

-The Gandhi Legacy Tour explores these projects in the cities and in the villages to see first hand how people have used Gandhi’s philosophy in every day life.
+The Gandhi Legacy Tour of India explores these projects in the cities and in the villages to see first hand how people have used Gandhi’s philosophy in everyday life.
 How they are trying to deal with conflict situations constructively.
 It is an unusual tour in as much as we visit places where normal tourists do not go, we are hosted by the poor in city slums and in traditional India.

 Books: Recommended Reading